dorisaward/pokedex/README.md

    ```

 3. Download the expo go app on ios or android and scan the QR code, or open http://localhost:8081/ in your browser

+## TODO

+- Solve the problem of the jest tests failing after the tests have passed.